TheD3vel0per/Stuganizer/README.md

  (Complete in Phase 2!)
  * Add quizzes/tests/exams for a particular day (Complete in Phase 2)
  * View what quizzes/tests/exams I have to do for today (Complete in Phase 2)
+ * Not allowing tasks to be stage forward if they don't fit the circumstances.
+(Completed before Phase 4).